rabe42/spaceglider/Readme.md

 In a first step, the mankind has to conquer a moon in the outer system back.
 This is the objective of the complete mission.

+The guy, how was the source of the brain inside the pod, was used to be a small child, when he was burned, almost to ashes.
+He was already human enough, to feel the attraction to other humans and flexible enough, to be adapted to the geometry and physics of space flight.
+He is a member of a small group of pod pilots, all educated in a facility, similar to the one described in 'Endors Game'.

 # Technically

 The application is written in the rust language, using the Glium OpenGL